Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

-Shown in Fig.~\ref{fig:photo4c}(a) are the total cross section for $\eta$ photoproduction obtained with the resonance parameters given in Table~\ref{tbl:photo4c}.
-Here we mention that the total cross section data for photoproduction were \emph{not\/} included in the global fitting process.
+Shown in Fig.~\ref{fig:photo4c}(a) are the total cross sections for $\eta$ photoproduction obtained with the resonance parameters given in Table~\ref{tbl:photo4c}.
+Here, we mention that the total cross section data for photoproduction were \emph{not\/} included in the global fitting process.
 As one can see, the large peak that rises sharply from threshold is due to the dominating $S_{11}(1535)$ and $S_{11}(1650)$ resonances.
-Although both the $D_{13}$ resonance and mesonic currents are small, their contribution beyond $W \sim 1.6$ GeV cannot be ignored because of the interference with the large $S_{11}$ current contribution.
-Around $W = 2.0$ GeV, all the resonance and mesonic currents become comparable to each other, but at higher energies, the mesonic current yields the largest contribution and the $S_{11}$ resonance contribution becomes negligible as expected from their relative low mass.
-The structure shown by the data at $W \sim 2.2$ GeV seems to suggest possible contributions from other higher mass resonances.
+Although both the $D_{13}$ resonance and the mesonic currents are small, their contribution beyond $W \sim 1.6$ GeV cannot be ignored because of the interference with the large $S_{11}$ current contribution, a feature that has already been pointed out in earlier works~\cite{photo-theory}.
+Around $W = 2.0$ GeV, all the resonance and mesonic currents become comparable to each other, but at higher energies, the mesonic current yields the largest contribution, and the $S_{11}$ resonance contribution becomes negligible, as expected from the relative low mass.
+The structure shown by the data at $W \sim 2.2$~GeV seems to suggest possible contributions from other higher mass resonances.
 Analyses of this structure and other details are left to a future work.